 Rather than a tip plug, which can fall out and is remarkably easy to lose, the Suntech Suikei Keiryu Special 39 comes with a KTC-12 rod cap.
-The Keiryu Special 44 comes with a KTC-16.
+The Keiryu Special 44 and 53 come with a KTC-16.
 It really is a much more secure solution.

 As with all of the other Suntech rods I've seen, the lillian is attached by a swivel that is thin enough to easily pass through the second section.

-On balance, the Suntech GM Suikei Keiryu Special 39 and 44 are tremendously versatile rods that can handle a wide range of stream widths and a wide range of flies.
+On balance, the Suntech GM Suikei Keiryu Special rods are tremendously versatile rods that can handle a wide range of stream widths and a wide range of flies.
 Of course they are just as good for small stream keiryu fishing.

 Length (extended) - 10'4", 11'8", 12'10"